-This Sweet Dough Pie Crust is the butteriest, flakiest, and the softest pie crust I have ever tasted.
+This Sweet Dough Pie Crust is the butteriest, flakiest, and softest pie crust I have ever tasted.
 The crust can make or break a good pie.
 Trust me when I tell you, this is a good one!

-The key to making a flakey crust is the use of cold ingredients.
+The key to making a flaky crust is using cold ingredients.
 This will ensure that the butter and shortening do not incorporate into the flour of the pastry.
-You want to aim to have lots of little pea sized lumps in your dough mixture.
-Gently folding in the water tablespoon by tablespoon will create a flour-water paste.
-This paste will hold all of those little lumps scattered throughout the pastry dough.
-These scattered lumps are the key to success.
+You want to aim to have lots of little pea-sized lumps in your dough mixture.

 This recipe makes two 9" pie crusts, for either a top and bottom crust, two bottom crusts, or 12 miniature pie crusts that fit perfectly into a muffin tin!
-To get the perfect size for a set of muffin tin pie crusts use a circular cutter that is 5 ½"-6" in diameter.
+To get the perfect size for a set of muffin tin pie crusts, use a circular cutter that is 5 ½"-6" in diameter.
 If you do not have a cutter that specific size, don't panic!
 I use a regular old soup bowl from my cupboard!
 Just get creative, think tupperware lids (If your kitchen is like mine, you should have a surplus of lids>actual containers), bowls, mugs, measuring cups, even an empty can (that has been cleaned out, of course) will work!

 Freezer Storage 101